 It does not take much to alter the availability of this habitat, however.
 Research from the Monteith Shop shows deer using less of the quality habitat that exists when development, like an oil pad or windmill, enters the landscape.
 Extreme weather patterns that are expected into the future can also alter the landscapes that are most crucial to the deer population.

 There are a myriad of challenges each migrating deer faces to reach the winter range, as well.
 Road systems, development, poor fence structures, and other natural factors like disease and weather all make this journey incredibly hard on these animals.

 The future of the Baggs mule deer herd lies in the hands of land managers, both public and private.
-Involvement in public lands management with the revision of plans, like the Rock Springs Resource Management Plan, or voicing concerns with the Migration Corridor Working Group public process are just a handful of ways hunters, wildlife watchers, and members of the local community can be part of ensuring a healthy future for the mule deer who call the Baggs winter range home.
+Involvement in public lands management with the revision of plans, like the Rock Springs Resource Management Plan, or voicing concerns with Migration Corridor Working Group public processes are just a handful of ways hunters, wildlife watchers, and members of the local community can be part of ensuring a healthy future for the mule deer who call the Baggs winter range home.

 The members of the Baggs Mule Deer Migration Corridor working group met twice, with WWF members in attendance at both Baggs meetings.